TMartin88/ski_shop/README.md

 This Project is not the final step but the building blocks are in place.

-The ultimate goal will be to improve this online shop so it can cater ofr international customers.
+The ultimate goal will be to improve this online shop so it can cater for international customers.

 In addition helpful tools like Size Calculators for the various product categories will be developed.